johnperry-math/AoC2020/README.md

 on an earlier assignment.
 gnat also surprised me with a (correct) warning that a `String` does not always starts at index 1.

+## Day 15: Rambunctious Recitation

+Determine the nth number of a relatively simple sequence.
+I didn't come up with anything interesting here.